-The trade show exhibit rentals industry is booming.
+Trade show exhibit rentals are booming.
 Because of this, a wide range of vendors are entering the market or expanding their services to gain as much market share as possible.
 However, all exhibit rental companies are not created equally.
-There are solopreneurs running their own operation, and there are companies with thousands of employees.
+There are solopreneurs running their own operations, and there are companies with thousands of employees.

 How do you find the right company for your exhibit rental needs?
 The discovery process starts by skillfully asking the right questions.
 Does a vendor you are considering hold a large inventory?
 What kind of materials make up their various rental components?
 Are their exhibits in good condition, or worn down?
 Will you have the support you need around administration and setup?
 The list goes on and on.

 Rental exhibits have become as popular as leasing a car.
 It’s no longer just an economic consideration.
 It’s also about design flexibility and convenience, such as no storage.
 If you’re considering a rental exhibit for an upcoming show, be sure to ask your vendor the right questions.